 We will see how the graph approaches a horizontal line or a slanted (oblique) line at the left and right ends.
-On occasion, we will see a graph approach a curved (oblique) asymptote such as $y = x^2 + 4$.
+On occasion, we will see a graph approach a curved (for instance, parabolic) asymptote such as $y = x^2 + 4$.